FerretDB/FerretDB/website/blog/2023-03-21-mongodb-vs-postgresql-database-comparison.md

 PostgreSQL is released under the [PostgreSQL License](https://opensource.org/license/postgresql/), an open-source license for free use, modification, and distribution.
 In other words, anyone can use PostgreSQL for practically any purpose without paying.

-That's not the case with MongoDB, released under the [Server Side Public License (SSPL) – a restrictive license](https://blog.ferretdb.io/open-source-is-in-danger/) that requires you to make the source code of any application using MongoDB publicly available.
+That's not the case with MongoDB, released under the [Server Side Public License (SSPL) – a restrictive license](https://blog.ferretdb.io/open-source-is-in-danger/).
-Instead, you'll need the enterprise version to have complete [control over the code and infrastructure](https://blog.ferretdb.io/how-to-keep-control-of-your-infra-using-ferretdb-and-tigris/).
-This means you'll always be at [risk of vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/).
+Compared to the Apache 2.0 license, SSPL comes with some resitrictions related to usage.
+In some use cases, it may require you to purchase an Enterprise license, or to release your application under an open-source license.
+This, in particular, restricts users to provide MongoDB as a service.
+A possible effect of this restriction is [vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/), since only select providers can provide MongoDB as a service, which naturally decreases competition on the market.
 For companies that prefer an open-source MongoDB-compatible alternative, [FerretDB](https://www.ferretdb.io) is an option you might want to consider.

 ### Community and Support